 We were called into action quickly to help support mandatory evacuations and counter-looting patrols.
 These fires were like so many large-scale disasters: the worst circumstances bring out the best and the worst in humanity.
 All the agencies came out to support the mission.
 To my knowledge, there was almost none of the usual bickering and jockeying that normally accompanies inter-agency operations.
 We also encountered more than our fare share of citizens who refused to cooperate with mandatory evacuation orders and put lives at risk as a result.

 In addition to my usual kit, I brought a pair of Qore Performance Hydration Band FRs (Fire Resistant) along for this assignment.
 It was a life-saver given the proximity of the fire to our positions, ambient temperatures, fire suits and duty gear (I chose to wear my body armor which was a huge mistake for 98% of the callout, more on that later).

 In retrospect, I really wish I had IcePlates at the time.
 We didn't invent IcePlate until 2016, so this was impossible.
 However, as I reflect on these events now, with the wildfires raging all over the state of California, I can't help but think how much we can help the firefighters on the front lines and the law enforcement officers who are supporting them.
-Improved up time, greater logistical efficiency, reduced fatigue, greater endurance and a huge reduction in injury risk are but some of the ways our IcePlate High Visibility Safety Vests could be helping the fire effort.
+Improved up time, greater logistical efficiency, reduced fatigue, greater endurance and injury risk reduction are but some of the ways our IcePlate High Visibility Safety Vests could be helping the fire effort.